srikanth-mokkapati/modern-pluto/src/pages/profile.md

-      *   Java Product Developer and Part of Core Platform Team, working on Modular and Extensible Components of Application.
+      *   Java Product Developer and Part of Core Platform Team, working on Modular and Extensible components of Application.

-      *   REST API Development leveraging Microservices, Message Queues, Caching and High Performance DBs and other Day to Day Responsibilities.
+      *   REST API Development leveraging Microservices, Message Queues, Caching and High Performance DBs and other day to day responsibilities.

       ###### Kloud Maaya, Vijayawada, India : May 2019 - Dec 2019